Low Power QRP CW Radio Kit

 Code, is a mode, that both takes skill, and is a thrill.

-Since this picture: I have added: 6' BNC RG8 coax, Mech pencil., Kos inline volume control, Anker mini speaker.
+Since this picture: I have added: 6' BNC RG8 coax, Mech pencil., Anker mini speaker.
 Ham 2K Polo Logger on phone.
-A small parts case.
-In queue line to have built a QPR Labs QMX+ CW radio.
+A small parts case and a HF Apache 2800 hard case.
+A QRP Labs QMX+ CW radio.

 LinkTr.ee/K7VIQ Our yard camp picnic table